 Clear, concise communication has been Abigail’s priority.
-“My first task was to create a video for my social media platforms explaining why it is so important to not be tempted to leave them in until salons reopen.
-Next was to create educational videos to be sent to each client personally, and only at a time when their appointment is due,” she adds.
-“The videos contain clear visual, audio and written instructions oh how to perform a safe removal at home.”
+“My first task was to create a video for social media explaining why it is so important not to leave them in until salons reopen.
+I’ve created educational videos to send to each client personally, and only at a time when their appointment is due,” she adds.
+“The videos contain clear visual, audio and written instructions on how to perform a safe removal at home.”
 Abigail has approached these videos as if teaching on a professional level to ensure clients are preventing as much damage as possible during removal.
 “In doing this I feel I have maintained my duty of care for clients in a responsible way.”

-Before you do anything at all with your extensions, check in with your stylist – they know your situation better than anyone and will be best placed to give you advice on an individual basis.
+Before you do anything at all with your extensions, check in with your stylist – they know your situation better than anyone and will be able to give you advice on an individual basis.